HARSHVERMA721/frontend_projects/README.md

    git clone https://github.com/your-username/frontend-projects.git
 <hr>
 🛠 Technologies Used
-HTML5: For creating the structure of the webpages.
+HTML5: For Creating the structure of the webpages.
 CSS3: For styling and layout.
 <hr>
 🌱 Future Enhancements